BelgianBiodiversityPlatform/qgis-gbif-api/README.md

 What is it?
 ===========

-A [QGIS](http://www.qgis.org/) plugin to directly download import [GBIF](http://www.gbif.org) occurrence data from the application interface.
+A [QGIS](http://www.qgis.org/) plugin to directly download and import [GBIF](http://www.gbif.org) occurrence data from the application interface.

 Tutorial
 ========